David1234567l/Alma-ML-Engineer-Take-Home-Exercise/README.md

 - **Medium:** 2
 - **High:** 3

 The application assigns a qualification level (low, medium, high) based on the number of relevant entries for each criterion.
-The higher the number of relevant entries, the higher the qualification level.
+The higher the number of relevant entries, the higher the qualification level